tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Query-Blob-Contents.md

   - zh-tw
 ---
 # Query Blob Contents
-The `Query Blob Contents` applies a simple Structured Query Language (SQL) statement to filter the blob contents and return only the queried subset of the data.
+The `Query Blob Contents` API applies a simple Structured Query Language (SQL) statement on a blob's contents and returns only the queried subset of the data.
 You can also call `Query Blob Contents` to query the contents of a snapshot.

 ## Request
  The `Query Blob Contents` request may be constructed as follows.
 HTTPS is recommended.
 Replace *myaccount* with the name of your storage account: